 Orientation to the volunteer office is required before beginning volunteering.
 Volunteer orientation is held on the 2nd and 4th Monday and must be completed prior to reporting to your assigned area.

 - Participate in a probation period.

 The probation period begins on the first day of the volunteer assignment and continues through the first 30 days.
 The probationary period gives the opportunity to familiarize the new volunteer with policies, procedures, staff, and the layout of the hospital.
 It also allows us to establish the best placement for new volunteers.
 Placement changes may occur until a “good fit” placement is made.

 The Volunteer Services program involves a serious commitment of time and dedication from each volunteer.
 Volunteer Service requires a year-round commitment.
 Therefore, we ask all applicants to be prepared to volunteer a minimum of one 4-hour shift once a week or a total of 100 hours per year (excluding Pet Therapist and Eucharistic Ministers).
 You are encouraged to thoughtfully consider this commitment prior to applying.

 Uniforms are required to identify volunteers from other hospital personnel and to foster a professional image.
 Volunteers are required to purchase and maintain their own uniforms.

-If you have any questions or to find out more information please read our volunteer handbook or contact our Volunteer Manager.
+If you require any additional information, please read our volunteer handbook or contact the Volunteer Manager.